milgra/macmediakeyforwarder/README.md

 - when changing search engine in Safari's preferences window
 - when trying to allow third-party kernel extensions

-In these cases simply pause Mac Media Key Enabler from it's menu.
+In these cases simply pause Mac Media Key Forwarder from it's menu.

 ---